Emergency icon Important Updates

 A former defensive lineman for the Indianapolis Colts, Chris, 62, encourages men to talk with one another about health issues.
 “We all need a good support group, so we don’t have to go through things alone.”

 As a member of the National Football League Players Association, Chris visited Cleveland Clinic’s executive health program for a physical and assessment in 2019.
-His lab results were concerning, he remembers, because he was about 50 lbs. overweight.
+His lab results were concerning, he remembers, because he was about 50 pounds overweight.
 Motivated to lose weight, a few years later a friend recommended the keto diet.
 He tried the eating plan and increased his activity.

 Chris Scott played for the Indianapolis Colts.